rust-lang/rust/text/0000-simd-infrastructure.md

 restriction and possibly tweaks type's internal representation (as such, it's legal for a single type to implement multiple traits with the attribute, if a bit pointless).

-### Booleans

-SIMD booleans are non-trivial.
-Many conventional APIs e.g. SSE, and NEON, use "wide booleans": a large number of bits set to all-zeros (false) or all-ones, e.g. equality between `Simd4(0_u32, 1, 2, 3)` and `Simd4(0_u32, 0, 2, 3)` gives (on the CPU) `Simd4(!0_u32, 0, !0, !0)`.
-Hence, the boolean types need to have width.
-It's tempting to just use the integer types of the appropriate width, but this falls down for two reasons:

-1. booleans aren't always this format
-2. the source of the boolean matters

-The second is easiest: CPUs are complicated beasts, and the hardware that handles floating point vector operations may be very different to the hardware that handles integer ones: instructions use different execution units.
-It can take several cycles to transfer data between them.
-Encoding the provenance/execution unit of the value in the type makes costs explicit.

-The first is much harder to solve.
-Some architectures/instruction sets model booleans as single bits.
-For example, equality between `Simd4(0_u32, 1, 2, 3)` and `Simd(0_u32, 0, 2, 3)` gives `1 + 4 + 8 ==
-0b1101`.
-One example is AVX-512 which essentially replaces all of the older SSE through AVX2 boolean-returning instructions with versions that return those.
-Using separate types for booleans (and restricting their API) allows for some serious magic: `Simd4<bool32>` becomes `u4`.
-(This is where the reference-restriction above comes in.)

 ## Operations